 - Salt to taste

-- In a pressure cooker add chopped onions, salt, ginger-garlic paste, red chilli powder, turmeric powder, oil, green chilles, mutton pieces, water and cook till mutton pieces are soft and tender.
+- In a pressure cooker add chopped onions, salt, ginger-garlic paste, red chilli powder, turmeric powder, oil, green chills, cloves, cinnamon, mutton pieces, water and cook till mutton pieces are soft and tender.

 - Once the steam settles add chopped tomatoes and sorrel leaves to the mutton pieces and combine well.

-- Add 1/4 cup of water if required.
-Replace the lid and cook for a whistle, when the steam settles take out the lid and on low flame cook till leaves turn tender.
+- If required add ¼ cup of water.
+Stir and place the lid.
+Cook for one whistle and when the steam settles take out the lid and on low flame cook till leaves turn tender.

-- Stir well to get combined and leaves get properly cooked.
-Leaves will turn mushy by now.
-If not then separate the mutton pieces from the leaves and using a wooden smasher (dal ghotni) smash the leaves until soft and then combine mutton pieces and cook for 5 minutes or until thick (all the water is absorbed).
+- Using a wooden smasher (dal ghotni) or hand blender mash the leaves until soft and then combine mutton pieces and cook for 5 minutes or until thick (all the water is absorbed).

 Priya says